Patient Guide to Post-Concussion Syndrome Car Accident Settlements

-Note: If you think you have post-concussion syndrome, schedule a free consultation with our staff.
+Note: If you think you have post-concussion syndrome, schedule a consultation with our staff.
 They can help you understand if PCS is a likely cause of your symptoms and determine if an fNCI scan is the right next step for you.

 Some treatment facilities use a quantitative EEG (qEEG) to make PCS diagnoses.
 EEGs detect electrical activity coming from your brain (more specifically, from your neurons).
 Normal brains usually have certain patterns that injured brains may deviate from. qEEG is sometimes a helpful test, and sometimes not.
 Here’s why.

 With any EEG, one of the main difficulties to overcome is noise.
 Since the electrodes sit on the patient’s scalp, they’re often placed over hair, which can interfere with the quality of the measurement.
 But even if you use qEEG on a bald patient, it won’t be able to evaluate the brain completely accurately.